Resolution of Problems

 - In preparation for the Review Meeting:

-- FIFSW recognizes the right of the practice setting, ideally after consultation with the agency director/Education Coordinator and the Practicum Office, to terminate the practicum if the student’s behavior is unacceptable and/or client service/patient care is compromised.
+- FIFSW recognizes the right of the practice setting, ideally after consultation with the agency director/Education Coordinator and the Practicum Office and in writing, to terminate the practicum if the student’s behavior is unacceptable and/or client service/patient care is compromised.
 (See the University of Toronto Standards of Professional Practice Behaviour for all Health Professional Students).
-In such circumstances, the Practicum Office must be advised in writing of the reasons for this decision and action.

 Procedures for Dropping the Practicum Course